wsjwong/gantt-chart-for-team-lead/README.md

 - Team members are added directly to projects with proper access control
 - Task creation and assignment to specific team members
 - Project-level and task-level progress tracking
+- **Secure project deletion** with admin validation and cascade cleanup

 ### Task Management
 - Create tasks within projects with detailed information